hauleth/hauleth/content/post/writing-tests.md

 alias MyImplementation, as: Subject
 ```

-However I find module attribute to be more visually outstanding and make it
+However, I find module attribute to be more visually distinctive, which make it
 easier for me to notice `@subject` than `Subject`.
 But your mileage may vary.

 ## `describe` with function name

-That one is pretty basic, and I have seen that it is pretty standard for people:
+That one is pretty basic.
+I have seen that it is pretty standard for people:
 when you are writing tests for module functions, then group them in `describe`
 blocks that will contain name (and arity) of the function in the name.
 Example: